King Joins Army Personnel At Southern Military Region For Iftar

-Amman, Mar.
-13 (Petra) His Majesty King Abdullah II, the Supreme Commander of the Jordan Armed Forces-Arab Army (JAF), on Wednesday joined army personnel at the Southern Military Region's Prince Zeid bin Al Hussein 93rd Mechanised Brigade for iftar.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah, the Supreme Commander of the Jordan Armed Forces-Arab Army (JAF), on Wednesday joined army personnel at the Southern Military Region's Prince Zeid Bin Al Hussein 93rd Mechanised Brigade for iftar.

-His Majesty expressed pride in JAF personnel, commending their readiness and professionalism
+His Majesty expressed pride in JAF personnel, commending their readiness and professionalism, according to a Royal Court statement.

 The King and the attendees performed the maghreb prayer.